chainer/chainer/docs/source/tutorial/extension.rst

 In this section, you will learn about the following things:

+- :ref:`basic`
-* How to create your own trainer extension
+- How to create your own trainer extension

-    * by defining a new simple function
+    * :ref:`by defining a new simple function<function>`
-    * by defining a new function decorated with :meth:`~chainer.training.make_extension`
+    * :ref:`by defining a new function decorated with @make_extension <decorator>`
-    * by defining a new class inherited from :class:`~chainer.training.Extension`
+    * :ref:`by defining a new class inherited from Extension class <class>`

+.. _basic:

 What is trainer Extension?
 --------------------------

 :class:`~chainer.training.Extension` is a callable object that takes a :class:`~chainer.training.Trainer` object as an argument.
-Adding an :class:`~chainer.training.Extension` to a :class:`~chainer.training.Trainer` using :meth:`~chainer.training.Trainer.extend` method, the :class:`~chainer.training.Extension` will be called at given timing you specified by using ``trigger`` object (See the details below.)
+Adding an :class:`~chainer.training.Extension` to a :class:`~chainer.training.Trainer` using :meth:`~chainer.training.Trainer.extend` method, the :class:`~chainer.training.Extension` will be called at given timing you specified by using ``trigger`` object (See the details in :ref:`trigger`)

 A :class:`~chainer.training.Trainer` object has all information used in a training loop, e.g., models, optimizers, updaters, iterators, and datasets, etc. So you can change the settings of optimizers

+.. _function:

 Write a simple function for a new Extension
 -------------------------------------------